KludgeBricolage/CratesProjectv3/README.md

 Ruby on Rails isn't taught at iACADEMY so we apologize in advance.
 This is our team's first attempt (well, third "first attempt") to develop on Ruby on Rails.
+We used our thesis as an opportunity to learn about languages and technologies not taught at iACADEMY.

 If you are an iACADEMY student looking to contact us:
 1. Create an `Issue` here on GitHub or